 Jumbo drill | Source: Sandvik

 Loaders and haulers

-Loaders and haulers are extremely compact and maneuverable, designed specifically for underground mines.
+Loaders and haulers are an extremely compact and maneuverable type of equipment used in underground mining, which is designed specifically for underground work.
 Just like their names suggest, these mining tools load and haul away minerals.

 Loaders and haulers | Source: Sandvik

 Longwall mining machines are the most common machines used in underground coal mining.
 These mining tools are used to build underground galleries and tunnels by leveraging the machine’s shearing capabilities.

 Longwall mining machines | Source: Victaulic